Szwagi3r/FuzzyJelly/README.md

 # FuzzyJelly
-Intuitionistic fuzzy sets and its application in medical diagnosis
+Intuitionistic fuzzy sets and their application in medical diagnosis